-A. Breakdown in Constant Applied Field
+A. Breakdown in constant applied field

 LSP with Monte Carlo collisions was used to perform a PIC "swarm" calculation.
 The simulation was set up on a grid consisting of just one cell.
 Particles were confined to the cell by doing only a momentum push: the position update was skipped for all particles.
+This also kept the density uniform.
 There was a constant applied electric field, and the electromagnetic field equations were not solved.
 In contrast to EEDF, LSP is a time-domain code, so the simulation has to be set up as an initial value problem and run until asymptotic behavior is observed.
-For all simulations, we assume that for the neutral Helium gas $T_n = 300\,\mathrm{K}$ and $n_n = 2.687 \times 10^{19}\mathrm{cm}^{-3}$ ($P = 1.1\,\mathrm{atm}$).
-A seed electron (and ion) density of $10^9\,\mathrm{cm}^{-3}$ with a temperature of 300 K (0.026 eV) is used to initialize the simulation.
+A seed electron (and ion) density of $10^9 \text{ cm}^{-3}$ with a temperature of 300 K (0.026 eV) is used to initialize the simulation.